emailoc.tadzimas@gnitfard githubsamizdatco

 Studied under Laurence F. Abbott with research published in the journals Network, Neural Computation, and Neurocomputing and presented at multiple Society for Neuroscience and Cosyne conferences.

-Graduated with a self-developed major whose curriculum I designed by combining psychology, neurobiology, computer science, and philosophy coursework with a final independent project.
+Graduated with a self-developed major—its curriculum combining psychology, neurobiology, computer science, and philosophy coursework with a final independent project.

-Web, product, broadcast, and print design in collaboration with Takaaki Okada.
-Clients include: System, Boxcar Press, Yale School of Management, The New York Times, Citibank, Ennead, Diller Scofidio + Renfro, Allied Works, and Mitch Epstein.
+A design studio specializing in data visualization, user interaction, and full-stack development.
+Clients include: System, Our World in Data, Boxcar Press, Yale School of Management, The New York Times, Citibank, Allied Works, Ennead, Diller Scofidio + Renfro, and Mitch Epstein.

 Designed and developed interactive data visualization products covering politics, society, the environment, and the global economy.